Free and Reduced-Price Meals

 Adult Lunch: $3.75

 - Why do adult meals cost more than student meals?
 We do not receive any government reimbursement for adult meals, so we are required to charge higher prices for their meals.
-Federal regulation prohibits us from giving free lunches to adults or from utilizing program funds for the purpose of subsidizing adult meals.
+Federal regulation prohibits us from giving free lunches to adults or utilize program funds for the purpose of subsidizing adult meals.

 · In order to use the online prepayment service, a small convenience fee for each transaction will be assessed to cover the bank fees.
 The convenience fee is $1.95 per deposit transaction.
 Parents placing money into multiple meal accounts will only be assessed the $1.95 fee once per deposit transaction.Deer Park I.S.D. will not profit from the use of this site.